 |by Revenue Type||by Customer Credit Rating||by Customer Industry|

 APA had just 6 employees, a portfolio of $1 billion of assets and a market capitalisation of half a billion dollars when we listed in June 2000.
 Now, we are Australia’s leading energy infrastructure business.
-We now own and/or operate over $19 billion of assets [link to asset map], have a permanent employee base of over 1,600 people throughout Australia and are one of Australia’s top 30 listed companies with a market capitalisation of $10.2 billion (as at 30 June 2017).
+We now own and/or operate over $20 billion of assets [link to asset map], have a permanent employee base of over 1,600 people throughout Australia and are one of Australia’s top 50 listed companies with a market capitalisation of $10.2 billion (as at 30 June 2017).

 Our 15,000 plus kilometre gas transmission pipeline network connects every major gas supply source in Australia with commercial markets.
 We are particularly proud of the interconnected gas grid system that spans over 7,500 kilometres on Australia’s east coast providing seamless and flexible transportation and other services for customers.